xcdl/xcdl.github.io-source/pages/guide/concepts.md

 A typical package contains the following:

-*  some number of source files which will end up compiled in the project; some files may serve other purposes, for example to provide a linker script
+*  some number of source files which will end up compiled in the project; some files may serve other purposes, for example to provide a linker script;
-*  exported header files which define the interface provided by the package
+*  exported header files which define the interface provided by the package;
-*  on-line documentation, for example reference pages for each exported function
+*  on-line documentation, for example reference pages for each exported function;
-*  some number of test cases, shipped in source format, allowing users to check that the package is working as expected on their particular hardware and in their specific configuration
+*  some number of test cases, shipped in source format, allowing users to check that the package is working as expected on their particular hardware and in their specific configuration;
-*  one or more XCDL metadata files describing the package to the configuration tools.
+*  one or more XCDL metadata files describing the package to the component framework.

 Not all packages need to contain all of these.
 For example some packages such as device drivers may not provide a new interface, instead they just provide another implementation of an existing interface.
-However **all packages must contain at least one XCDL metadata file** that describes the package to the configuration tools.
+However **all packages must contain at least one metadata file** that describes the package to the component framework (a `.pdsc` file for CMSIS packages or a `.xpackage.json` and several `.xcdl.json` files for XCDL/xPack packages).

 It is possible to create a binary distribution file for a package containing all of the source code, header files, documentation, and other relevant files.

 More details in the Packages section below and in the separate [XCDL Packages]({{ site.baseurl }}/guide/packages/) section.

-### Component framework

-The expression **component framework** is used to describe the collection of tools that allow application developers to configure a build system and manage a collection of components (usually organised in one or more component repositories).

 #### Portability

-Portability is a mandatory requirement, all tools must be able to run on all primary desktop environments, like Windows, OS X and GNU/Linux.
+Portability is a mandatory requirement, all XCDL tools must be able to run on all primary desktop environments, like Windows, OS X and GNU/Linux.

 #### Reference implementation